🗳️ Voting Modules

 ⭐ Parti Original

 Parti’s independently developed voting format that visualizes citizen opinion distribution as a star cluster.
 Beyond yes-no responses, it reveals the topography of public opinion and serves as the starting point for deliberative matching in Star Talk and Korea Talks.
+More recently, AI analysis combining machine learning and LLMs has been integrated into its operation, inferring participants’ opinion groups from their responses.
+(Also covered in Category 11, AI.)

 5. Battle Voting